 Spring is here and bringing all the crafty inspiration along with it!
-There are so many lovely things about spring to base a craft on for your kids.
+There are many lovely things about spring to base a craft on for your kids.
 To revel in the long sunny days ahead, here are some spring-themed suncatcher crafts!

 Springtime Crafts for Kids